As of 08/07/2025

 Price should make a flat base.
 In other words, the bottoms of price should line up with few outliers plunging through the bottom.
 I prefer a tight congestion region that's horizontal, but allow variations.
 I counted a few patterns with slanting bases (forming symmetrical triangles).
 A horizontal congestion region seemed to give the best performance.
 The median width of the pattern (including the plunge) was 204 days (about 7 months).

 After the flat base, look for a price plunge.
-I prefer a straight-line drop down, not one that meandered lower and had lots of consolidation regions.
+I prefer a straight-line drop down, not one that meanders lower and had lots of consolidation regions.
 I wanted the decline to be a serious one, one that shakes bulls to the core.

 The drop from the bottom of the board portion of the pattern to the plunge low was a median of 14%.